jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 4-from_json_string.py `
  Self-paced manual review  Panel footer - Controls
 ### 5. Save Object to a file
-          mandatory         Progress vs Score  Task Body Write a function that writes an Object to a text file, using a JSON representation:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that writes an Object to a text file, using a JSON representation:
 * Prototype:  ` def save_to_json_file(my_obj, filename): `
 * You must use the  ` with `  statement
 * You don’t need to manage exceptions if the object can’t be serialized.